 3. Visit a Water Buffalo Dairy Farm

-5. Swim in natural infinity pools created by a Waterfall
+5. Swim in a Natural Infinity Pool Created by a Waterfall

-I’m sure you’ve heard of Kuang Si Falls as it’s one of Laos’ most famous sights.
+I’m sure you’ve heard of Kuang Si Falls as it’s one of Laos most famous sights.
 Located just 45 minutes outside of Luang Prabang sits the powerful waterfall.
-You can easily spend the day here swimming in the natural infinity pools, jumping off trees, and pretending to be Jane or Tarzan.
+You can easily spend the day here swimming around.